pahimar/Equivalent-Exchange-3/README.md

 #### Submitting a PR
 So you found a bug in pahimar's code?
 Think you can make it more efficient?
 Want to help in general?
 Great!

-1. IMPORTANT:  PAHIMAR DOES **NOT** WANT ANY `build.xml` CHANGES, UNLESS it fixes up something broken (See [Pull Request #90] (https://github.com/pahimar/Equivalent-Exchange-3/pull/90)).
+1. **IMPORTANT:  PAHIMAR DOES *NOT* WANT ANY** `build.xml` **CHANGES, UNLESS it fixes up something broken** (See [Pull Request #90] (https://github.com/pahimar/Equivalent-Exchange-3/pull/90)).
 2. If you haven't already, create a Github account.
-3. Click `Fork` at the top-right of this page (below your username)
+3. Click the little branch/plus icon at the top-right of this page (below your username).
 4. Make the changes that you want to.
 5. Click `Pull Request` at the top-middle of the page (left of your fork's name, to the right of `Watch` and `Fork`).
 6. Enter your PR's title, and create a detailed description telling pahimar what you changed.
 7. Click `Send pull request`, and you're done!

 #### Creating an Issue
-So, maybe you have no idea what Java is, but you **do** know that EE3 crashes each time you enter a world.
-Or, maybe you have an idea that you want pahimar to implement.
-No problem!
-Just create an issue instead of submitting a PR.
+EE3 crashes every time?
+Have a suggestion?
+Found a bug?
+Create an issue now!

 1. Go to [the issues page] (http://github.com/pahimar/Equivalent-Exchange-3/issues).
 2. Click `New Issue` right below `Graphs`.
-3. Enter your Issue's title (like EE3 crashes when using Minium Stone), and then create a detailed description telling pahimar what happened (like "When trying to use a minium stone, EE3 crashes.
-Here's the error report: [link]).
+3. Enter your Issue's title (something that summarizes your issue), and then create a detailed description ("Hey pahimar, could you add/change xxx?" or "Hey, found an exploit:  stuff").
 4. Click `Submit new issue`, and you're done!